eliranmal/hackr-chrome-extension/README.md

 # hackr

-a chrome extension for hackr.js the fun hacker simulator.
+a fun hacker simulator chrome extension.

 check it out [on chrome web store][1].